rescript-lang/tree-sitter-rescript/README.md

 This repository contains a parser definition of the [ReScript](https://rescript-lang.org/) language for the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser generator tool.

-Athough Tree-sitter has many applications, the main intent of this parser is powering the [`nvim-treesitter-rescript`](https://github.com/nkrkv/nvim-tree-sitter-rescript/) NeoVim plugin which may be used to improve development experience in the NeoVim + ReScript combo.

 Queries for text objects are also included which help you to navigate, select, and modify ReScript code syntactically.
 For NeoVim, the [`nvim-treesitter-textobjects`](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) plugin is required to use Tree-sitter text objects.

 ## Installation